NVIDIA/cutlass/README.md

 point (FP16), single-precision floating point (FP32), and double-precision floating point (FP64) types.
 Furthermore, CUTLASS demonstrates CUDA's WMMA API for targeting the programmable, high-throughput _Tensor Cores_ provided by NVIDIA's Volta architecture and beyond.
+Even faster performance on Volta is possible via direct access to Volta Tenor Cores via `mma.sync` (added in CUDA 10.1).

-CUTLASS 1.2 is described in the [CUTLASS Documentation](CUTLASS.md) and the accompanying [Doxygen documentation](https://nvidia.github.io/cutlass).
+CUTLASS 1.3 is described in the [CUTLASS Documentation](CUTLASS.md) and the accompanying [Doxygen documentation](https://nvidia.github.io/cutlass).
 We describe the structure of an efficient GEMM in our talk at the [GPU Technology Conference 2018](http://on-demand.gputechconf.com/gtc/2018/presentation/s8854-cutlass-software-primitives-for-dense-linear-algebra-at-all-levels-and-scales-within-cuda.pdf).

+# What's New in CUTLASS 1.3
+_March 2019_
+* CUTLASS 1.3 includes an efficient GEMM implementation with the `mma.sync` instruction added in CUDA 10.1.

 # What's New in CUTLASS 1.2
 _October 2018_